aarontran/snr-filaments/agenda.md

   equations were used (where used), etc... kind of what we're retracing now going through the Ressler paper.

 * Model code -- test it out first, before automating / wasting time scripting stuff up.
 Parameter space could be weird, so might have trouble converging

 * Kepler -- use CIAO `merge_obs`
 * sanity check that when I run CIAO `merge_obs`, I get the same files that Brian has been sending me...

+Later -- integrate region names/labels into workflow?

+On using different calculations of the FWHM: how do I show the effect of these different procedures?
+Some kind of normalization?
+(Figure 10 of Ressler).
+Quantify effects on calculation of `m_E`, B0, eta2.

+After sending spectra to brian, then look at spatial dependence of B field, robustness of numbers.
+Brian asked -- does B field scale with stronger energy dependence?
+Should verify this.
+Need to have discussion/commentary on what affects what.